scrapy/scrapy/docs/topics/loaders.rst

 accept one (and only one) positional argument, which will be an iterable.

 .. versionchanged:: 2.0
-   Processors no longer need to be methods
+   Processors no longer need to be methods.

 .. note:: Both input and output processors must receive an iterable as their first argument.
 The output of those functions can be anything.
 The result of